flutter/website/src/content/ui/adaptive-responsive/best-practices.md

 or folds and unfolds.
 By default, Flutter should maintain state.

 [xxx PENDING: How SHOULD they save app state?
-Does [this page][] apply to this situation?]
+Does [this page](/platform-integration/android/restore-state-android) apply to this situation?]
-[this page]: /platform-integration/android/restore-state-android

 If your app loses state during device configuration, verify that the plugins and native extensions